Master of Arts in Ethnomusicology (M.A.)

 Purpose

-The Master of Arts in Ethnomusicology equips students to work in a diverse global society using the medium of music, including: foundational scholarship (history and theory), skill development (analysis and technology), performance of non-Western music, and practical application through field experience and independent research.
-The program at Liberty University fits well with the institution’s emphasis on intercultural studies and its stated aim to “contribute to a knowledge and understanding of other cultures."
-Music is a universal form of expression in which cultures of the world capture the essence of their worldview, and it is the system of memory in which cultural history and religious belief is recorded.
-The Master of Arts in Ethnomusicology provides musicians, social scientists, worship leaders, music educators, ministers of music and church leaders with the skills and training to understand any music culture, whether in North America or around the globe, to enable more strategic and effective communication, ministry, and research.
+The Master of Arts in Ethnomusicology equips students to work in a diverse global society using the medium of music, including foundational scholarship (history and theory), skill development (analysis and technology), the performance of non-Western music, and practical application through field experience and independent research.
+The program emphasizes intercultural studies and developing a knowledge and understanding of other cultures.
+Music is a universal form of expression in which cultures of the world capture the essence of their worldview, and it is the system of memory in which cultural history and religious belief are recorded.
+The Master of Arts in Ethnomusicology provides musicians, social scientists, worship leaders, music educators, ministers of music, and church leaders an understanding of ethnic music culture that facilitates the use of indigenous music in cross-cultural communication, ministry, and research.

 Program Learning Outcomes